MIDS-scaling-up/v3/week03/lab/README.md

 Successfully built 2ddce619ee6c
 Successfully tagged myimage:latest
 ```
-Go ahead and launch the image with the command docker run -ti -p 8888:8888 myimage.
+Go ahead and launch the image with the command `docker run -ti -p 8888:8888 myimage`.
 You'll see some info with the token value displayed to stdout.
 Use that to login into your notebook.
 You can them open simple.ipynb and run it.

 You'll now push this image to DockerHub.
 If you haven't logged in yet, run the command `docker login` and follow the prompts.
 Run the command `docker tag myimage <yourdockerid>/myjupyter`, replacing <yourdockerid> with your actual value.
 For me, it would be `docker tag myimage rdejana/myjupyter`.
 You'll them push the image into DockerHub using the command `docker push <yourdockerid>/myjupyter`, e.g. `docker push rdejana/myjupyter`.
 When the push is completed, open a broswer and go to `https://hub.docker.com/`, login in, and you should see your newly pushed image.
 Note, this image is public and may be used by anybody.
 Be careful not to store any credentials in your images!